dokun1/Lumina/README.md

 > A camera designed in Swift that helps take still images, detect QR/bar codes, and stream video frames for post processing.

-Cameras are used frequently in iOS applications, and the creation of `CoreML` has precipitated a rash of applications that will want to do live object detection on a camera feed.
+Cameras are used frequently in iOS applications, and the creation of `CoreML` and `Vision` has precipitated a rash of applications that will want to do live object detection on a camera feed.

 Writing `AVFoundation` code can be fun, if not sometimes interesting. `Lumina` gives you an opportunity to skip having to write `AVFoundation` code, and gives you the tools you need to do anything you need with AV capture, streaming, etc.